-We further randomly sample subsets from NLI datasets (sampling detailed in Appendix~\ref{app:fig:SummEvalNoiseImpact}) and compare correlation scores across subsets with varying levels of human label uncertainty.
-We repeat this for three different LLMs, and consistently observe the same findings, performance gaps become more apparent as human label consistency increases, shown in Fig.~\ref{fig:snlikrippallmodels}.
-Similar findings for the SummEval dataset are shown in Appendix~Fig.~\ref{app:fig:SummEvalNoiseImpact}.

-We also attempt to understand the phenomena using a random labeler in a synthetically labeled dataset.
-The synthetic dataset simulates a nominal binary classification as well as a ordinal label \{1,2,3\} classification dataset, where the simulator (mimicking 2 humans) assigns 2 labels to each item.
-The random labeler simply assigns a random label.
-We plot the correlation of the random labeler with the 2 simulated humans across varying degree of certainty.
-In this scenario, even a random labeler can appear better under high uncertainty, and it is only when the labels get more certain does the poor relative performance of the random labeler come to light as shown in Fig.~\ref{fig:random_labbeller}.
-Intuitively speaking, for example, if 2 humans disagree, a 3rd random labeler cannot do any worse in-terms of agreement.
-The random labeler can only disagree (in which case they are no better than the 2 humans) or agree with the any chosen label. \textbf{This example further illustrates why stratification by proportion of uncertainty is crucial to uncovering weaknesses in \textit{any automatic labeler}.}
+We explore the phenomenon using a random labeler on synthetically labeled datasets (code provided in Appendix \ref{App:sec:RandomSimulationCode}).
+This dataset simulates both binary classification and ordinal classification with labels \{1, 2, 3\}.
+We first sample 2 synthetic human labels to each item.
+Then another random labeler assigns labels randomly.
+We examine the correlation between the random labels and the synthetic human labels across varying levels of certainty.
+Notably, the random labeler may appear to have higher correlation when the proportion of uncertain samples is higher.
+However, as the proportion of consistently labeled samples increases, the random labels' poor performance becomes evident, as shown in Fig.~\ref{fig:random_labbeller}.
+Intuitively, if 2 human labels disagree, a 3rd random label cannot perform worse in terms of agreement -- they can either disagree with both human labels (in which case it is no better than the 2 humans) or agree with one of the human label. \textbf{This example further illustrates why stratification by proportion of uncertainty is crucial to show weaknesses in \textit{any automatic labeler}.}

-\subsection{RQ2: How can we measure human-machine agreement that account for human uncertainty as a result of variation in human perception?}
+\subsection{RQ2: How can we measure human-machine agreement that accounts for human uncertainty as a result of variation in human perception?}